jad-chahin/sentiment-alpha/README.md

 # sentiment-alpha

-Pulls data (e.g., from Reddit), processes it, and produces sentiment/report outputs.
+Pulls data (from Reddit), processes it, and produces sentiment/report outputs.

 ## Prerequisites